sebseager/tin/README.md

-# TIN - TIN Isn't Nano
+# tin - Tin Isn't Nano

-A text editor written in C and based on [antirez's kilo](https://github.com/antirez/kilo).
+Tin is a text editor written in C and based on [antirez's kilo](https://github.com/antirez/kilo).

 ## Development